Evaluation, Grading and Promotion of Students

 8.1 First and Second Year Students

-8.11 Qualitative Evaluations of First and Second Year students that raise concerns to the Associate Dean of Student Affairs or Associate Dean of Medical Education may result in review of a student’s record by the SEPC for possible action, up to and including Suspension and Dismissal.
+8.1.1 Narrative Evaluations of First and Second Year students that raise concerns to the Associate Dean of Medical Education or SEIC may result in review of a student’s record by the SEPC for possible action, up to and including Suspension and Dismissal.

-8.12 Final Course and Clerkship Grades: A student will not be promoted with any Fail, Withdraw, or Incomplete grades in required courses.
-A student will be subject to dismissal from BUSM for:
+8.1.2 Final Course and Clerkship Grades: A student will not be promoted with any Fail, Withdraw, or Incomplete grades in required courses.
+A student may be at risk for dismissal from BUSM for:

-8.14 Repeating the First or Second Curricular Year: The SEPC will require any student repeating the first or second curricular years to retake all courses in which the student received a Fail grade.
+8.1.4 Repeating the First or Second Curricular Year: The SEPC will require any student repeating the first or second curricular years to retake all courses in which the student received a Fail grade.
 To be eligible for promotion, a student must earn a grade of Pass in each repeated course after remediation.
-Students shall not be permitted to take a remediation examination for repeated courses.
+Students shall not be permitted to take a remediation examination for repeated courses unless specifically allowed by SEPC.
 A student may not repeat the first or second curricular year more than once.
-A student who repeats the first curricular year may not repeat any subsequent curricular years, although the student may be allowed to petition the SEPC to enter a modified or decelerated curriculum in the third or fourth year.
+A student must pass all components of a full curricular year within two academic years.
+A student who is required to repeat a year is not allowed to repeat any subsequent year.
+A student may petition the SEPC to enter a modified or decelerated curriculum in the third or fourth year.

-8.15 USMLE Step 1: Each student must pass the USMLE Step 1 examination to be promoted to the fourth curricular year.
-Any student who fails USMLE Step 1 for the first time may finish the current rotation.
+8.1.5 USMLE Step 1: Each student must take the USMLE Step 1 examination to be promoted to the third curricular year.
+Each student must pass the USMLE Step 1 examination to be promoted to the fourth curricular year.
+Any student who fails USMLE Step 1 for the first time may finish their current rotation.
 The student’s course of study will stop until Step 1 has been re-taken, after which, the student may re-enter the curriculum.
 If the student fails Step 1 a second time, the student must leave the curriculum and may not re-enter until the student passes Step 1.
 If a student fails USMLE Step 1 three times, the SEPC may dismiss the student.

 8.2 Evaluation and Grading of Student Performance in the Third and Fourth Year

-8.21 Third Year Requirements: All BUSM 2 students must take USMLE Step 1 prior to the first day of the third year Orientation in order to begin the third year.
+8.2.1 Third Year Requirements: All BUSM 2 students must take USMLE Step 1 prior to the first day of their first clerkship block n order to begin the third year.

-The third year Orientation provides an introduction to basic ward procedures, clinical skills training.
-Prior to entering the third year curriculum and starting clerkships, a student must attend Orientation and complete all compliance obligations, including ensuring that the student’s health records comply with BUSM rules.
+The transitional clerkship provides an introduction to basic ward procedures, clinical skills training.
+Prior to entering the third year curriculum and starting clerkships, a student must attend the transitional clerkship and complete all compliance obligations, including ensuring that the student’s health records comply with BUSM rules.

-Any student with one Fail grade in the third year will be reviewed by the SEPC.
-A student with more than two Fail grades in the clerkships may be placed on probation until the student has remediated the Fail grades, or for any period required by the SEPC.
+Any student with one Fail grade (for any reason besides an exam) in the third year will be reviewed by the SEPC.
+A student with at least two Fail grades (for any reason including exams) in the clerkships must appear before the SEPC.

-A student will not be permitted to take any fourth year rotations until the student has passed all third year requirements.
+A student will not be permitted to take any fourth year rotations until the student has passed all third year requirements, unless otherwise allowed by the SEPC.

-8.22 Fourth Year Requirements: To graduate, 36 weeks of fourth year rotations are required, including 12 weeks of required rotations (which includes a 4 week selective) and 24 weeks of electives.
+8.22 Fourth Year Requirements: To graduate, 36 weeks of fourth year rotations are required, including 8 weeks of required rotations and 28 weeks of electives.

 A student must submit the final fourth year schedule, signed by the student’s Field-Specific Advisor, to the Office of the Registrar no later than the beginning of Block 11 in BUSM 4.